← Back to WriteAIBook

 • Export cleanly for KDP

-Step 2: Polish with Claude
+Step 2: Polish with Claude (optional)

 • Run a continuity checklist (names, timeline, POV)